Back to Top

 Councilmembers whose priorities and interests align, or whose views on important issues are in agreement, tend to "flock together."
 That's human nature.
 But in my opinion the mayor, as leader of the council, doesn't have that luxury.
 S/he has to work with everyone, regardless of personal feelings or political disagreements.

 My promise to the council is that, as mayor, I will do all I legally can to include and involve all councilmembers, to the extent they want to be involved.
-We have some good candidates and potential candidates who have filed or picked up packets for council places in this election.
+We have some good candidates who have filed for council places in this election.
+Some have political beliefs similar to mine and some don't.
 If I'm mayor, I pledge to work in a collaborative spirit with whomever the people to choose to represent them, for the betterment of the city.
 I might disagree with you, but I'll do so with respect.

 Enabling a strong council